Sharma-Pranav/forecast-sandbox-lite/docs/Executive_brief.md

 ### **1. A small group of models produced the most stable, low-bias signal**

-These methods consistently absorbed volatility without overreacting:
+These methods consistently absorbed volatility without overreacting **when applied in the appropriate demand context**:

 * **Theta-family smoothing**
 * **SES / Holt / Holt-Winters (exponential smoothing)**
-* **Chronos2** for mixed patterns
+* **Chronos2** for mixed or uncertain demand patterns
 * **Croston variants** for intermittent and zero-heavy SKUs

-These models form the **recommended baseline** for fresh forecasting.
+These models form the **recommended baseline for fresh forecasting when applied in a structure-aware manner**.

 ---